Chapter 2: Amnesia

 "Like someone drained me from spinal fluids, played hockey with my muscles and stole my blood."
 I offered her a smile, hyperventilating slightly from the exercise.
 "Never better."

-She briefly caressed my hair.
-"It'll be alright.
-You survived the worst."
+"It'll be alright."
 Jeanne placed a blanket on me.
 "Doctor Cullen will be here shortly.
 He'll tell you more about the policeman and the social worker coming here."

 I blinked rapidly.
 My voice cracked.
 "A—a Police Officer?
 A social worker?
 Why?"